Section 3: C Build and Test Frameworks

 Line 1 specifies the CMake version we are assuming, and line 2 specifies

-that we will be using CMake with a C project called sec02
+that we will be using CMake with a C project called sec02.

-Line 3 states that we will be generating the database file, so that clangd
+Line 3 states that we will be generating the database file, so that clangd can work.

-The last two lines tell CMake where our code and header files live (src/
+The last two lines tell CMake where our code and header files live (src/ and include/, respectively).

-with more information about which source files to use:
+Notice, that there is another required CMakeLists.txt inside src/ with more information about which source files to use:

 $ cat src/CMakeLists.txt